Procsiab/stecnology-blog/content/posts/remote-access-pc-without-software.md

 **Remember**: the PiKVM is just a Linux software, thus you may install whatever additional application to your KVM over IP device.

+[^1]: KVM stands for keyboard, video and mouse.

-[^1]: USB On The Go (OTG) protocol allows a device to act as a peripheral, therefore allowing in our case the NanoPi to present itself as a mouse and keyboard to the connected host device.
+[^2]: USB On The Go (OTG) protocol allows a device to act as a peripheral, therefore allowing in our case the NanoPi to present itself as a mouse and keyboard to the connected host device.